Kingno3l/SEVENZ-HEALTHCARE-BACKEND-DEVELOPER-TEST/README.md

 ## 🙏 Acknowledgments <a name="acknowledgments"></a>

-Special thanks to the contributors and community for their support and feedback.
+Special thanks to Komplete Care for their support and feedback.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>